Headache & Migraine Clinic Birmingham

 Cause:

 The drop in oestrogen levels before your bleeding starts is linked to this type of migraine.
-Women with heavy and painful bleeds have higher levels of prostaglandin which plays a role in migraine development and so Mefenamic acid use may prove helpful.
+Women with heavy and painful bleeds have higher levels of prostaglandin, which plays a role in migraine development, so managing these levels may help.

 Diagnosis: